baptiste0928/raidprotect/README.md

 ## Overview ✨
-RaidProtect is an open-source Discord bot focused on moderation and security.
+RaidProtect is an open-source Discord bot focused on moderation and security, built in [Rust](https://raidprotect.org) using the [twilight](https://twilight.rs) libraries.
 It offers many features, including:

 - **Real-time moderation** such as anti-spam to prevent malicious users from harming your community by punishing them immediately without human intervention.